sjentsch/lsjDocs/Ch16/Ch16_Bayes_5.rst

 Paired samples *t*-test
 ~~~~~~~~~~~~~~~~~~~~~~~

-Back in section :doc:`The paired-samples t-test <../Ch11/Ch11_tTest_05>` I discussed
+Back in section :doc:`The paired-samples t-test <../Ch11/Ch11_tTest_05>` I
-the |chico|_ data set in which student grades were measured on two tests, and
+discussed the |chico|_ data set in which student grades were measured on two
-we were interested in finding out whether grades went up from test 1 to test 2.
+tests, and we were interested in finding out whether grades went up from test
-Because every student did both tests, the tool we used to analyse the data was
+1 to test 2.
+Because every student did both tests, the tool we used to analyse
-a paired samples *t*-test. :numref:`fig-bayes3` shows the jamovi results table
+the data was a paired samples *t*-test. :numref:`fig-bayes3` shows the jamovi
-for the conventional paired *t*-test alongside the Bayes factor analysis.
-At
+results table for the conventional ``Paired Samples T-Test`` alongside the
-this point, I hope you can read this output without any difficulty.
-The data
+``Bayes Factor`` analysis.
+At this point, I hope you can read this output
-provide evidence of about 6000:1 in favour of the alternative.
-We could
+without any difficulty.
+The data provide evidence of about 6000:1 in favour of
-probably reject the null with some confidence!
+the alternative.
+We could probably reject the null with some confidence!

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_bayes3.*
-   :alt: Paired samples T-Test and Bayes Factor result in jamovi
+   :alt: ``Paired Samples T-Test`` and ``Bayes Factor`` result in jamovi
    :name: fig-bayes3

-   Paired samples T-Test and Bayes Factor result in jamovi
+   ``Paired Samples T-Test`` and ``Bayes Factor`` result in jamovi

 .. ----------------------------------------------------------------------------